 The town of St Tropez on the Côte d’Azur is one of the original summer holiday destinations in the Mediterranean, and today it is even more famous than it ever has been.
 So what turned the little Provençal fishing port of Saint-Tropez into the legend that it is today?
 What was once a sleepy and rather quaint town had already begun to attract famous faces like Coco Channel as early as the 1920s, but it was the Brigitte Bardot film “Et Dieu Créa la Femme” (And God Created Woman) that marked the birth of St Tropez as a summer holiday destination for the international jet-set.
 The year was 1955 as reflected in the name of the beach restaurant “Club 55” at nearby Pampelonne beach in Ramatuelle, which began life as a humble seafront canteen for the film’s cast and crew!

 Love it or hate it, there is no denying that this little town is well and truly on the map!
 Up there with the big boys, London… Paris… New York… St Tropez!
 Perhaps the most famous town on the French Riviera, St Tropez is invaded in July and August, with over 100,000 visitors a day pouring into the town from all directions.
 Traffic is a total nightmare in the high season, it can take two hours just to get from the St Tropez autoroute exit into the town itself.
-As much of a cliché as it may be, it really is better to come to St Tropez by yacht or by helicopter!
+As much of a cliché as it may be, it really is better to come to St Tropez by yacht or by helicopter from Nice or Cannes!
 The French jokingly refer to St Tropez as “St Trop”… “trop” meaning too much, or excessive.
 And it is true that when you come to St Tropez, all the displays of excess that you have read about in newspapers and magazines, really are there for all to see.
 But St Tropez is fun, really good fun!
 No yacht charter on the Côte d’Azur is complete without at least a day spent here and you really don’t need to be a billionaire to enjoy it, though it certainly helps!

 Here’s how to do St Tropez in style!